diaspd/let-me-ask/README.md

 ## 📄 Project
 💰
-In this project we made a project with features to create rooms and create questions and answer them.
+In this project we made a project with features to create rooms, questions and answer them.

 <br></br>